 "Your Excellency said to the Moollah that you care not to fight us, but are resolved if possible to starve us by stopping all provisions.
 We can put no other construction on this, than declaring a war with all Europe nations, and accordingly we shall act.
 Dated in Fort St. George, 6th February, 1702.

 THOMAS PITT."

-Next day Madras was in some trepidation.
-The commotions at Madras. following extract from the "Consultations" shows the agitation which prevailed amongst the natives :---
+Next day Madras was in some trepidation. following extract from the "Consultations" shows the agitation which prevailed amongst the natives:-